warmist/scripts/docs/quickfort.rst

     don't actually change any game state.
 ``-m``, ``--marker``
     Use marker mode for the ``#dig`` blueprint that you are applying.
-``--order-materials <spec>``
-    When generating manager orders, use materials according to the given spec instead of the default "rock,wood,cloth,iron".
-Valid values are: rock, wood, cloth, silk, yarn, leather, glass, and the names of any metals.
-You can additionally override the materials preference for specific types of items by adding comma-separated elements to the spec in the format ``<type>=<material``.
-For example, ``BOX=leather`` will produce leather bags instead of the default rock coffers when a container is specified on a blueprint.
 ``-p``, ``--priority <num>``
     Set the priority to the given number (1-7) for tiles designated by the ``#dig`` blueprint that you are applying.
 That is, tiles that normally have